clstoulouse/motu/README.md

 ### Install Motu theme (public static files)

+As a dissemination unit administrator, in CMEMS context, this section is not applicable.

 Public static files are used to customized Motu theme.
 When several Motu are installed, a central server eases the installation and the update by referencing static files only once on a unique machine.
 This is the case in the CMEMS contact, where each dissemination unit host a Motu server, and